ujamii/openimmo-neos/readme.md

 You can customize the source directory for the import (where the zip files are located) and the default root node (by node type) to which the data will be imported.

+### Housekeeping

+With the `./flow openimmo:clear` command, all nodes of type `Ujamii.OpenImmo:Document.Immobilie` are removed from the content repository, which might be handy if you want to clean up.

+If you like to clean up all the assets as well, you can use the builtin command `./flow media:removeunused --assume-yes --only-tags=openimmo` because all the assets created during an import will have the tag `openimmo`.

 ### Update code based on newer API classes

 1. Update the composer package, including dev packages AND `--optimize-autoloader`, otherwise the class loading will fail!